Skip to content ↓

 1. How do we identify children with special educational needs and how do we assess their needs?

 All children in our academy are continually monitored and are assessed termly.
-A teacher will identify where a child is not making adequate progress, despite High Quality Teaching.
+A teacher will identify where a child is not making adequate progress, despite high quality teaching.
 Where necessary, class support or interventions to support pupils will be put in place at the earliest opportunity.
 We will communicate with and support children and their families through this process.
-It is our aim that all children will reach their full potential.

 Assessment